johndhancock/CDC-county-level-comm-transmission/README.md

 ## How to use

-- Download the repo and run pipenv install.
+- Download the repo and run `pipenv install`.
 - Copy the `g id=counties` element from the CDC's map and paste the contents into `counties.html`
 - Run `pipenv run python cleaner.py` to output the data into a json format.
 The csv included was manually produced for the first day using a json-to-csv converter online.